 QC/seat is the strategic metric in the performance table, whilst both Continuous Descent Operations (CDO) and Track-Keeping (TK) are operational metrics.
-Airlines with more than ten movements per week during Q3 2023 are included in the ranking.
+Airlines with more than ten movements per week are included in the ranking.
 Carriers with a base at Gatwick are highlighted in bold.